Lima Memorial Health System Logo

 Eating disorders, such as binge eating, are often treated with psychological and nutrition counseling.

 Psychological counseling is also called talk therapy.
-It involves talking with a mental health provider, or therapist, who understands the problems of persons who binge eat.
+It involves talking with a mental health provider, or therapist, who understands why people binge eat.
 The therapist helps you recognize the feelings and thoughts that cause you to binge eat.
-Then the therapist teaches you how to change these into helpful thoughts and healthy actions.
+Then they teach you how to change these into helpful thoughts and healthy actions.

 Nutrition counseling is also important for recovery.
 It helps you develop structured meal plans, healthy eating, and weight management goals.